 Module choice will be planned taking account of the requirements of your sponsoring trust and previous study.

-A maximum of 30 level 6 credits APL / AP(E)L / RAWL may be brought into the course if they meet the learning outcomes and have been undertaken in the previous five years.
+A maximum of 40 level-6 credits RPL may be brought into the course if they meet the required learning outcomes and have been undertaken in the previous five years.
 For students who have obtained credit under the 4 HEI agreement, a maximum of 40 level 6 credits (not including dissertation module) may be brought into the course provided they meet the learning outcomes and have been undertaken in the previous five years.

 Degree and experience

-Candidates will have their name on the Parts of the NMC register as identified below:
+Candidates will have their name on the Parts 1 and/or 2 of the NMC register.

 Applicants are expected to:

-Have a health or social care-related diploma of higher education, or degree (minimum of 120 level-5 credits) OR hold a current registered qualification in health or social care with the Nursing and Midwifery Council, the Health and Social Care Professions Council or equivalent PSRB
+Have a health or social care-related diploma of higher education, or degree (minimum of 120 level-5 credits) OR hold a current registered qualification in health or social care with the Nursing and Midwifery Council, the Health and Social Care Professions Council or equivalent PSR.

-- normally have successfully completed study within the last five years at level 5 or 6 OR successfully complete a level-6 module before registering on the award.
+Normally have successfully completed study within the last five years at level 5 or 6 OR successfully complete a level-6 module before registering on the award.